tektoncd/community/teps/0002-custom-tasks.md

     message: Yay, good times
 ```

-If the operation was _unsuccessful_, the condition can report `status: False`, and optionally a `reason` and human-readable `message`:
+If the operation was _unsuccessful_, the condition must report `status: False`, and optionally a `reason` and human-readable `message`:

 ```
 status